Nicholas Purnell QC

 Other notable instructions in recent years include:

-- Representing a former Governor of the Delta state in a multi-million pound corruption trial
+- Representing a former Governor of Delta State in a multi-million pound corruption trial

 - Representing a Director of Mabey & Johnson Ltd, charged with international sanctions violations